 Note that in the latter case the $O(1/k)$ rate for the method may be faster.

 In Table~\ref{tab:rates} we see that performing $n$ iterations of SAG can actually lead to a rate that is faster than the lower bound for FG methods.
 Thus, for certain problems \emph{SAG can be substantially faster than any FG method that does not use the structure of the problem}.
-However, we note that the comparison is somewhat problematic because $L$ in the SAG (and MISO) rates is the Lipschitz constant of the $f_i'$ functions, while in the FG method we only require that $L$ is an upper bound on the Lipschitz continuity of $g'$ so it may be much smaller.
-To give a concrete example that takes this into account and also considers the rates of dual methods and coordinate-wise methods, in Appendix A we attempt to more carefully compare the rates obtained for SAG with the rates of primal and dual FG and coordinate-wise methods for the special case of $\ell_2$-regularized least-squares regression.
+However, we note that the comparison is somewhat problematic because $L$ in the SAG rates is the Lipschitz constant of the $f_i'$ functions, while in the FG method we only require that $L$ is an upper bound on the Lipschitz continuity of $g'$ so it may be much smaller.
+To give a concrete example that takes this into account and also considers the rates of dual methods and coordinate-wise methods, in Appendix A of the extended version of this paper we attempt to more carefully compare the rates obtained for SAG with the rates of primal and dual FG and coordinate-wise methods for the special case of $\ell_2$-regularized least-squares regression.